mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

 * Message

-   The physical message(s) used in the journey (either email or push messages).
+   The channel action activities used in the journey.
 Fields used for personalization in the message are not checked for completeness.
 Content blocks are not copied.

 * Journey - canvas details